-In order for your organisation to meet its objectives outlined in its quality management system, you need to make sure you can provide the necessary support required to meet these objectives.
+For your organisation to meet its objectives outlined in its quality management system, you need to make sure you can provide the necessary support required to meet these objectives.

 You need to make sure your organisation has competent resource in place to ensure the effectiveness of your quality management system.
+Resource considerations should include:

 - Internal resources